msm8916-mainline/qtestsign/README.md

 [qtestsign] also accepts already signed firmware as input.
 In this case, the original hash segment/signature is stripped and replaced with new hashes.

+## Extra Tools
+[qtestsign] also provides some extra tools for working with (Qualcomm-related) ELF images:

+  - `merge.py`: Merge program headers and segments from multiple ELF files into a single ELF image.
+    This can be used if multiple separate firmware images should be loaded at runtime, but only a limited amount of firmware partitions (`tz`, `hyp`, ...) are available.

+    **Note:** The resulting image is not automatically signed, this must be done separately.

 ## License
 [qtestsign] is licensed under the [GNU General Public License, version 2].
 It is mostly based on the specification from Qualcomm's whitepaper _"Secure Boot and Image Authentication"_ (both